-In a land as varied as Sweden, these seasons can be quite different depending on where you live.
+In a land as varied as Sweden, these seasons can differ depending on where you live.
 For simplicity’s sake, the country can be divided into three major regions: Götaland in the south, Svealand in the middle and Norrland in the north.

 In Götaland, where you’ll find the cities Gothenburg and Malmö, winters are shorter and milder, while daytime summer temperatures typically range from 15 to 25 degrees Celsius.
 The air is relatively humid here, making warm days feel warmer and cold days colder.
-However, even in winter months, snow is rare near any southern coast.
+However, even in winter, snow is rare near any southern coast.

-Stretching from Stockholm in the east to Southern Norway in the west, Svealand has a climate that is usually a few degrees cooler than that of Götaland.
-Average temperatures are just below zero in January, and snowfall is more common – especially in the north-west, where some popular ski resorts are located.
+Stretching from Stockholm in the east to Southern Norway in the west, Svealand's climate is usually a few degrees cooler than that of Götaland.
+Average temperatures are just below zero in January, and snowfall is more common – especially in the northwest, where some popular ski resorts are located.

-Although relatively few people live here, Norrland has the climate many people falsely associate with all of Sweden.
+Although relatively few people live here, Norrland has a climate many people falsely associate with all of Sweden.
 Winters here are long, cold and dry, with sub-zero temperatures lasting several months.
 There is also much more snow here.
 Summers may be short, but temperatures are often a comfortable 15 degrees, with occasional peaks of up to 30 degrees.